Jrod7938/JRPlugins/README.md

 - Auto Jug Humidify
 - Cannon Reloader
 - PowerSkiller *Intended to serve as a tutorial plugin for the discord server*
+- Vardorvis Helper

 # Instructions
-If you already have EthanApiPlugin on your runelite already, it's probably fine to just grab `piggy-plugins-no-ethan-0.3.jar` and drag that into your `sideloaded-plugins` folder.
+If you already have EthanApiPlugin on your runelite already, it's probably fine to just grab `piggy-plugins-no-ethan-0.6.jar` and drag that into your `sideloaded-plugins` folder.

-If you don't have EthanApiPlugin then you can grab `piggy-plugins-aio-0.3.jar` and drag that into your `sideloaded-plugins` folder.
+If you don't have EthanApiPlugin then you can grab `piggy-plugins-aio-0.6.jar` and drag that into your `sideloaded-plugins` folder.

 [![Donate at ko-fi](https://www.ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/0hutch)